PrashantMohite1/Java/Core-Java-Notes/oops-in-java.md

 2. **Inheritance**: Allows a new class (subclass) to inherit properties and behavior (methods) from an existing class (superclass), promoting code reuse.

 3. **Polymorphism**: The word polymorphism means having many forms.Polymorphism allows us to perform a single action in different ways.
-In other words, polymorphism allows you to define one interface and have multiple implementations.
 We can perform polymorphism in java by method overloading and method overriding.

 5. **Abstraction**: Hides complex implementation details and shows only the necessary features of an object, often through abstract classes and interfaces.